webflorist/routetree/README.md

 [TODO]

-###### **Custom parameters**:
+###### **Custom data**:

 You can also set any information your want with a RouteNode, using an array-key, that is not used for any of the fixed options described above.

 This information can then be retrieved by calling the `getData()`-method of a RouteNode-object, or by calling a corresponding magic-getter-method (e.g. `getData('abstract')` and `getAbstract()` would both retrieve any information set in the route-generation-array under the key `abstract`.

-Furthermore custom parameters are handled the same way as the `title` parameter above.
+Furthermore custom data is handled the same way as the `title` above.
 This means you can set this information statically for all languages or per language using a language-array, or even set a closure.
 Just look at the examples above for setting a `title` and use any desired keyword instead.
 And as with the `title` usage, you can also handle custom parameters using auto-translation (as described below).

 This is very useful to e.g.: